top of page

 • School rules and boundaries are clear for all pupils and families

-• Our school rules ensure that our children are kept safe, maintain order that facilitates that learning is consistent and fair
+• Our school rules ensure that our children are kept safe and maintain order, facilitating consistent and fair learning.

 • Our children are taught the difference between right and wrong

-• Very rare incidents of discrimination or bullying are not tolerated and dealt with in a timely manner
+• Rare incidents of discrimination or bullying are not tolerated and dealt with promptly

-• All staff have an understanding of safeguarding and know how to report a safeguard concern
+• All staff have an understanding of safeguarding and know how to report a safeguarding concern

-• The school community models attitudes and behaviours expectected by the childrens
+• The school community models attitudes and behaviours expected by the children

-Across all school phases, we encourage children to make responsible choices whether in relation to their behaviour or our teaching and learning.
-Classes determine their own ‘contracts’ or rules which are in line with our school rules but allow children to determine the conditions for learning that will best benefit them.
-We also have a very active School Council, and a widely recognised 'child voice' in many areas of the school.
+Across all school phases, we encourage children to make responsible choices about their behaviour or our teaching and learning.
+Classes determine their own ‘contracts’ or rules that align with our school rules but allow children to choose the conditions for learning that will best benefit them.
+We also have a very active School Council and a widely recognised 'child voice' in many areas of the school.

-Children are able to make their own choices in relation to their learning challenges or free play activities in EYFS and KS1 when transitioning.
-This is demonstrated through teaching questioning skills which allow children to pose questions about topics they are learning.
+When transitioning, children can make their own choices about their learning challenges or free-play activities in EYFS and KS1.
+This is demonstrated through teaching questioning skills, allowing children to pose questions about topics they are learning.
 Teaching is then tailored to answer these questions and thereby engage all.
-Children are also able to exercise their own freedom choosing to participate in numerous extra-curricular clubs and opportunities.
+Children can also exercise their freedom by participating in numerous extracurricular clubs and opportunities.

 How does Rodmersham promote Individual Liberty:

-• Our pupils have the opportunity to initiate ideas, for example, through pupil voice and the school council.
+• Our pupils can initiate ideas, for example, through pupil voice and the school council.

 • There are opportunities in lesson time to express ideas and opinions.